Chief Officer Wilde - Master and Olympic

 Wilde duly appeared before the Admiralty inquiry into the incident to give evidence.
 The inquiry found that the Olympic had indeed been responsible for the collision but absolved Smith specifically of blame, for his ship was under compulsory pilotage.

-However, the incident turned into a financial disaster for the White Star Line, as the voyage to New York had to be abandoned and the Olympic taken to Belfast for repairs, which took a good six weeks and also slightly delayed the construction of Titanic.
+However, the incident had turned into a financial disaster for the White Star Line, with the voyage to New York abandoned and the Olympic taken to Belfast for repairs, which took a good six weeks and also slightly delayed the construction of Titanic.
 It was not until December, 1911, that Wilde was able to rejoin his ship.
 Other than the return crossing from Belfast in November 1911 following her repairs in the Harland & Wolff yards - a short journey which saw A. Holme briefly stepping into the Chief Officer’s duties - Wilde remained with the Olympic until his final voyage with her on the 13 - 30 March 1912.
 During the time that he served aboard Olympic as second in command there were two further -though lesser- incidents, striking a sunken wreck and having to have a broken propeller replaced in February 1912, and nearly running aground while leaving Belfast.

 Another summer group photograph aboard the Olympic, courtesy of Kari Nejak-Bowen, Evening (Sunday) Star (Washington DC) April 28, 1912.
 (Click image to enlarge)